- National Geographic Explorer

 Depart this evening on an overnight flight to Buenos Aires.

-Disembark in Ushuaia with time to explore before proceeding to the airport for your charter flight to Buenos Aires.
-Fly on an overnight flight to the U.S.
+Disembark in Ushuaia and transfer to the airport for your charter flight to Buenos Aires.

 Notes